Changing the message: to promote handwashing, we need to stop talking about it

-Marketing handwashing enabling technology is neither about the technology nor actual handwashing.
-HappyTap CEO Geoff Revell argues that tapping into people’s emotions and aspirations leads to greater adoption of portable sinks and lasting behaviour change, and how developing consumer insights has helped the startup change the way handwashing is promoted in Vietnam.
+Marketing hand-washing-enabling technology is neither about the technology nor actual hand washing.
+HappyTap CEO Geoff Revell argues that tapping into people’s emotions and aspirations leads to greater adoption of portable sinks and lasting behavior changes, and describes how developing consumer insights has helped the startup change the way hand washing is promoted in Vietnam.

 The HappyTap team designed the LaBobo portable sink using insights from target consumers, set up local manufacturing that would ensure the product stayed affordable, and sold the device through grassroots efforts.
 Dozens of sales agents held small sales events at local markets or knocked on doors to sell each unit.
-We sold thousands of units through a painstaking process that was not cost effective, but validated that LaBobo is indeed a commercially viable product.
+We sold thousands of units through a painstaking process that was not cost-effective, but validated that LaBobo is indeed a commercially viable product.
 The process also allowed us to collect valuable insights about BoP consumers in Vietnam – their preferences and barriers to washing hands.

-Promoting handwashing technology is not about the actual technology.
+Promoting hand-washing technology is not about the actual technology.

 That lesson came in the first 15 months of HappyTap’s existence when the portable sink was promoted as Tien Loi – a brand focused on savings and convenience.
 During that time, the HappyTap sales team realized that educating villagers on product benefits was fruitless.
-In sales interactions, customers were quick to see the logic of having a device designed for handwashing.
+In sales interactions, customers were quick to see the logic of having a device designed for hand washing.
 However, customers were also quick to point out any challenges in using the product.
-For example, the portable sink has a 15-litre water tank – large enough for multiple washes but still requires regular refills.
+For example, the portable sink has a 15-liter water tank – large enough for multiple washes – but still requires regular refills.
 Sales staff debated product advantages and disadvantages with potential customers and often lost the sale.
 Success came only when sales staff pivoted away from product-focused messages towards emotional messages.

 Health messages elicit little emotional response.

-Few organizations understand this concept better than Hanoi-based Asia Injury Prevention (AIP) Foundation, a road safety NGO that was highly influential in getting motorcyclists in Vietnam to finally start investing in and wearing helmets.
+Few organizations understand this concept better than Hanoi-based Asia Injury Prevention (AIP) Foundation, a road-safety NGO that was highly influential in getting motorcyclists in Vietnam to finally start investing in and wearing helmets.

 In 2002, AIP set up local manufacturing of a helmet people would want to wear and, in collaboration with advertising powerhouse Ogilvy & Mather, spearheaded aspirational marketing campaigns to tackle the real barriers for why people didn’t wear a helmet (“it ruins my hair”) versus the safety basics people were used to hearing.
-While many factors contributed to changes in behaviour, by 2007, 93% of the 20 million motorcyclists wore a helmet, up from 30% a decade earlier.
+While many factors contributed to changes in behavior, by 2007, 93% of the 20 million motorcyclists wore a helmet, up from 30% a decade earlier.

 It’s no secret Vietnam still has a long way to go to improve road safety.
 According to the WHO, an estimated 80% of helmets fail to meet quality standards.
-But AIP’s new product design and aspirational messaging had a massive impact on behaviour change and opened the door for a burgeoning market for helmets.
+But AIP’s new product design and aspirational messaging had a massive impact on behavior change and opened the door for a burgeoning market for helmets.

 Similarly, the HappyTap team began by conducting focus groups to better understand our consumers’ emotional response to different messages.
 We organized potential sales messages into themes and how they ranked on Maslow’s hierarchy.
 We analyzed the responses of 235 participants at 12 different sales events.
-Our early research showed that sales messages higher on the Maslow hierarchy – such as love of family and prestige – involve more risk, but potentially would generate more sales.
+Our early research showed that sales messages higher on the Maslow hierarchy – such as love of family and prestige – involve more risk, but would potentially generate more sales.

-Thus, we developed new marketing materials and saw a new way to tackle handwashing.
-We changed the name to LaBobo as a play on the French word for sink, lavabo, and used visuals that displayed the product in an aspirational urban setting.
+Thus, we developed new marketing materials and saw a new way to tackle hand washing.
+We changed the name to LaBobo as a play on the French word for “sink,” lavabo, and used visuals that displayed the product in an aspirational urban setting.
 The launch of the new branding direction energized the HappyTap sales team and correlated with a spike in sales.